Getting back to basics

 - I use but didn’t show a pic……flex knuckle

 There are a lot of different brands of spark plugs out there.
 Many different flavors and prices.
 I won’t recommend any particular brands.
 I will say that it’s been my experience that the expensive gimmicky ones are just that, expensive and gimmicky, but I haven’t seen any true gains from them.
 Also, avoid cheap import “X” brands.
 They’re not consistent at all.
-For my swap, I picked up E3 Spark Plugs on Amazon.
+For my swap, I picked up Champion Iridium Spark Plugs on Amazon.

-What’s the Gap?
+What’s the gap?

 Installing new plugs without checking and correcting the gap is just a waste of time, effort, and money.
 The gap is important for consistency for the fuel burn in the cylinders.
 Running too narrow of a gap and the flame kernel will get squashed and doesn’t give a good burn.
 Too wide of a gap causes miss fires.
 The spark may decide to start jumping to the cylinder wall or piston dome, either of which causes hot spots.
 Hot spots inside the cylinder burn off the incoming fuel charge before the plug fires.